Strategy-proof Market Segmentation against Price Discrimination: Model

 \section{Model}

 A monopolistic producer sells a product to $N$ consumers, with a constant marginal cost normalized to zero.
-Since $N$ should be very large in the real world, we can approximate that the seller serves a continuum of consumers for convenience.\footnote{We can alternatively study an $N$-consumer model directly without approximation.
-As $N$ grows, the results in an $N$-consumer model will converge to the results in the approximated model with a continuum of consumers, which can be rigorously proven by the epsilon-$N$ method.
-However, the continuum approximation is easier to understand since it avoids tedious rounding procedures.} Consumers are uniformly distributed within $[0,1]$, each with unit demand.
+Since $N$ should be very large in the real world, we can approximate that the seller serves a continuum of consumers for convenience.
+Consumers are uniformly distributed within $[0,1]$, each with unit demand.
 Consumers' willingness-to-pay of the product is determined by a function $V:[0,1]\rightarrow\mathbb{R}_{+}$.
 The range of $V$ is finite and it is $\{v_1,v_2,\cdots,v_K\}$ with $v_{k-1}<v_{k}$.
 We use $\theta\in[0,1]$ to denote a representative consumer.

 In this setting, a \emph{market} $X$ is a subset of $[0,1]$.
 We assume that there are $n$ market segments, indexed by $i = 1, \dots, n$, where $n \geq K$ is exogenously given.
 A \emph{market segmentation} is a collection of markets $\mathcal{P}=\{X_1, \dots, X_n\}$ such that $X_i \cap X_j = \emptyset$ for all $i \neq j$, and $\bigcup_{i=1}^n X_i = [0,1]$.
 Each set $X_i$ represents the group of consumers who choose segment $i$.
 We say that a consumer $\theta$ is assigned to segment $i$ if $\theta \in X_i$.
 The producer observes the composition of each segment and can set different prices across segments.